AlexZak135/GET-Cities-Statistics-Project/README.md

 To gain a deeper understanding of the experiences, perceptions, and outlooks of women in tech, GET Cities carried out a survey from April to September 2022.
-The respondents consisted of 406 women working full-time in the tech industry across three Midwestern states: Illinois, Wisconsin, and Indiana.
-The results from this survey were used in this analysis after initial data cleaning was conducted to get the results into a tidier format.
+The respondents consisted of 406 women working in the tech industry across three Midwestern states: Illinois, Wisconsin, and Indiana.
+The survey consisted of 68 questions, asking a variety of topics from the demographics of the individuals and their overall experience working in tech, to questions relating to retention in their current roles, as well as the likelihood of wanting to stay in the tech industry over the next year.
+Only select questions were used in the analysis portion of this project.
+Still, every question provided meaningful results, and there is still room for questions that were not looked at in my analysis to be explored in further analyses.

 ## Methodology